ivanbruel/todoapp/README.md

 ### Assets
 In the **.xcassets** file you will have your image resources for the application's UI.
 These images **must** always include two versions, a normal and a retina one. (e.g. image.png and image@2x.png).

-### External Frameworks
-These three **External Frameworks** are probably the most used in the iOS Developer community.
-#### AFNetworking
-This framework allows very easy intergration with any **RESTful** service API, whislt having a performance boost versus the Apple networking framework.
-This framework also has a much easier callback interface (through **blocks**).

-#### SDWebImage
-This framework is the holy grail of image downloading.
-It allows with close to no effort the downloading and displaying of images in **UIImageView**s.
-Automatically managing cache and memory consumption, allowing easy to use animation upon image visualization, etc. (Might not have enough time to go through SDWebImage on this workshop).

-#### SVProgressHUD
-This framework is provides an easy way to display a loader on the screen, and also error and success messages to the user.
-With a very easy to use interface aswell.

 ## Step 2 - Model